Open-water diving: Blue-water diving

-Black-water diving and blackwater photography
+Black-water diving

 Black-water diving is mid-water diving at night, particularly on a moonless night.
-The term may also be used to refer to diving in zero visibility, or in sewage.
+The environment is referred to as black-water.
+The term black-water may also be used to refer to diving in zero visibility, or in sewage.
 Christopher Newbert, author of Within a Rainbow Sea, (1984) is credited as an early black-water diver.
 In his book, he describes solo offshore night dives to depths of up to 150 ft.
 Black-water diving is often done as a photographic opportunity for recreational divers as there can be a wide range of plankton that would not often be seen by day or closer inshore.
 This is known as blackwater photography.

 Weighted downlines are commonly used to provide a stable vertical reference.
 These may be tied to the boat or supported by a buoy.
 Each diver may be attached to a downline using a shorter tether to ensure that divers do not go too far from the boat or too deep.
 The downline may be marked with lights to indicate depth and to attract mobile organisms.
 A wide range of animal life may be seen, including many species that spend the daylight hours at depths below those accessible to ambient pressure divers, and migrate vertically through the water column on a diurnal cycle.
 Many of these are bioluminescent or translucent or both.

 The boat moves differently from the divers and the divers move differently from the plankton, making it necessary to work to get a position from which there will be enough time to frame and take photos of the drifting subjects.
 The boat will drift under the influence of current and wind, while the divers and plankton will drift with the current.
 If there is wind the boat will drag the downlines, and if tethered to the buoy, it will drag the buoy and divers attached.
 If divers swim ahead of the towing action, they will have a short time to drift with the plankton and take photos until the slack in the line has been taken up, at which point the plankton will be left behind.
 This drift problem can be reduced by setting a parachute anchor, which will reduce wind drift to a negligible amount.
-The divers should stay clear of the entanglement hazard of the suspension lines.
+The divers should stay clear of the entanglement hazard of the parachute suspension lines.